cockroachdb/docs/src/current/v24.3/ldap-authorization.md

 ## Security Considerations

-1. Always keep a backup authentication method (like password) for administrative users
+1. Always keep a backup authentication method (like password) for administrative users.
-2. Use LDAPS (LDAP over TLS) in production environments
+2. Use LDAPS (LDAP over TLS) in production environments.
-3. Use a restricted service account for directory searches
+3. Use a restricted service account for directory searches.
-4. Regularly audit LDAP group memberships
+4. Regularly audit LDAP group memberships.
-5. Monitor authentication logs for unusual patterns
+5. Monitor authentication logs for unusual patterns.